Po Valley: Middle Ages

+Once the long Pax Romana showed signs of weakening, and after enduring the passage of several Germanic invaders, and even that of Attila and his Huns, the Po valley was to find no peace.
 The Gothic War and Justinian's plague devastated the Padan population.
 In this scenario of desolation, from which many people had fled to the mountains for safety (making them fairly populated till the 20th century) came the Germanic Lombards, a warrior people who gave their name to almost the whole of the Po valley: Lombardy.
 In the Middle Ages the term was used to indicate all of northern Italy.
 The Lombards divided their domain in duchies, often contending for the throne; Turin and Friuli, in the extreme west and east end respectively, seem to have been the most powerful, whereas the capital soon shifted from Verona to Pavia.
 Monza also was an important town in that time, more so than ruined Milan.
 The Lombards' harsh, caste-like rule over the natives softened somewhat with their conversion from Arianism to Catholicism.

 The Lombard kingdom was overthrown in 774 by Charlemagne and his Frankish armies, becoming a prized part of the Carolingian Empire, forming the kingdom of Italy, always with its capital in Pavia.
 The affirmation of large landownership from the eighth/ninth centuries accelerated the process of land reclamation and intensified land use, transforming the landscape of the Po Valley.
 After the chaotic feudal dissolution of the empire and much fighting among pretenders to the imperial crown, Otto I of Saxony set the stage for the following phase of the region's history by adding the Po Valley to the Holy Roman Empire of the Germanic nation in 962.
 In Veneto, the lagoon capital of Venice, emerged a great sea power in alliance with its old master, the Byzantine Empire.
 In time the Comuni emerged, as towns thrived in commerce.
 Soon Milan became the most powerful city of the central plain of Lombardy proper, and despite being razed in 1162, it was a Milan-driven Lombard League with Papal benediction that defeated emperor Frederick Barbarossa at the Battle of Legnano in 1176.